adelkesc/exercises_03/README.md

 ## Exercise 2, Interfaces and Generics

-Declare a generic interface `IExplodable<T>` that contains `Explode(T radius)` and `Countdown(float time)` methods.
+Declare a generic interface `IExplodable<T>` that contains a `void Explode(T radius)` method.
 Create a class `Bomb` that implements this interface.
-Provide an implementation for the methods such that the program will start a countdown timer and explode with a big bang in the end, writing the size of the explosion to the console!
+Provide an implementation for the `Explode` method such that a program that uses an instance of the `Bomb` class can explode the instance by providing a double to the `Explode` method, writing "Boom!" and the size of the explosion to the console.

-*Consider: Why use interfaces rather than just inheritance?*

 ## Exercise 3, Extension methods